dustdustinthewind/IntralismQoLMod/README.md

 ### Bugs To Squash
 - Mod Bug: Playtesting a lot in editor may cause a hang or crash when trying to leave the editor.
 - Mod Bug: **MP3s do not play** **Workaround:** use vanilla, where they also don't work :/ (I actually have no clue how oxy actually got mp3s playing, this is a strangely unique scenario and I haven't been able to deobfuscate it yet.
 I will probably try to find a new solution instead of trying to understand the old solution.)
+- Mod Bug: Sometimes BPM Grid won't draw from a specific series of commands/inputs.
+Unsure what causes this.
 - Mod Bug: Scrolling back may jump 2 snaps instead of one. **No Workaround**
 - Mod Bug: You can get your frame rate capped to 100 in some situations involving the waveform generation. **Workaround** restart the game.
 - Mod Bug: Map Preview can be unreasonably laggy. **No Workaround**